Europa Moon Facts

 JUICE (JUpiter ICy moon Explorer)Launch: 2022

 Summary: The JUICE probe will study the Jovian system, focusing on the icy moons of Europa, Callisto and Ganymede, investigating any potential habitable environments.
 JUICE will provide the first accurate measurement of the thickness of Europa's icy crust and identify possible landing sites for future missions.

 Europa Jupiter System MissionLaunch: TBD

 Summary: An extremely ambitious venture by NASA will search for life in the oceans of Europa.
 A cryobot will melt through the thick ice until it reaches liquid water.
 At which point it will release a hydrobot to gather information.
 The hydrobot may even be equipped with a television camera to send a feed back to Earth.
 Unfortunately this mission was drawn up before NASA began to endure budget cuts due to the 2008 financial crisis.
 As a result it has been shelved and pushed well into the future.
 Instead the ESA will send a sole probe (see above), which will identify possible landing sites for any future venture.

 Summary: New Horizons took images of Europa during a successful flyby it made in February 2007.
 These images only confirmed to scientists that the icy moon has a liquid ocean underneath its surface.

 Summary: Galileo took some spectacular close up images showing that Europa possessed an incredibly complex surface.
 They showed ice rafts the size of cities that appeared to have broken off then drifted apart and huge cracks on the surface some of which are 12 miles (20 km) wide.
 Geologists surmised that these surface features amongst others could only be explained by Europa having a liquid ocean underneath its surface.
 Galileo also detected an extremely thin atmosphere around the moon.

-Voyager 1 and 2Launch: August-September 1977 Arrival: April-August 1979 Agency: NASA Summary: Both the Voyager spacecraft made successful flybys of Europa sending back intriguing images of the moon.
+Voyager 1 and 2Launch: August-September 1977

+Summary: Both the Voyager spacecraft made successful flybys of Europa sending back intriguing images of the moon.
 They showed an incredibly smooth icy surface covered in cracks thousands of kilometers in length.